bhavyagoyal/tiger-reid/README.md

 ## Tiger ReID

-Code for Computer Vision for Wildlife Conservation (CVWC) part of ICCV 2019
+Code for challenge track of Computer Vision for Wildlife Conservation (CVWC) part of ICCV 2019

 #### Usage